SilkRose/Pony/stories/script-kitty/script-kitty.md

 *No Gummy in sight.
 The feds must have got him.*

 Rarity petted Opal.
-"You be a good girl for me and play nice with the other pets, okay."
+"You be a good girl for me and play nice with the other pets, okay?"

 Opal meowed. *We'll see.*